Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Clean Air Filters

-Clogged or unclean air filters are a very common reason for why air compressors produce loud noises.
+Clogged or unclean air filters are a very common reason why air compressors produce loud noises.
 You should clean the air filters every 6 months or so to ensure that they do not get blocked.

 Keep Parts Tightened